Scissor Sisters: 2008–2011: Night Work and other projects

-Magic Hour and indefinite hiatus (2012)
+2012–2024: Magic Hour and indefinite hiatus

 On October 31, 2011, Shears tweeted that the band's fourth album was in its final stages.
 A song from the new album titled "Shady Love" debuted on Annie Mac's BBC Radio 1 show on January 2, 2012.
 "Shady Love" features guest vocals from Azealia Banks while Jake Shears performs under his pseudonym Krystal Pepsy.

 On March 13, 2012, Scissor Sisters announced the title of the album, Magic Hour, and revealed that the record would be released worldwide on May 28, 2012.
 The band also announced the release date of a new single, "Only the Horses".
 Originally scheduled to come out on May 20, the release of "Only the Horses" was brought forward to May 13.
 The video premiered on Thursday April 18, 2012.
 On May 7, the band released the track "Let's Have a Kiki" exclusively via Spotify in some countries.

 Upon release, Magic Hour peaked at #4 on the UK Albums Chart and #35 on the US Billboard 200.
 The album reached #1 on Billboard's Dance/Electronic Albums chart.
 The band embarked on a world tour in support of Magic Hour, starting with summer shows in North America.
-On July 9, 2012, they performed the American TV premiere of "Let's Have a Kiki" on Bravo-TV's Watch What Happens Live.
+On July 10, 2012, they performed the American TV premiere of "Let's Have a Kiki" on Bravo-TV's Watch What Happens Live.
 They toured Europe in September and October 2012.

 On October 23, 2012, while performing at the Camden Roundhouse, Scissor Sisters announced an indefinite hiatus.
 A year later, Ana Matronic insisted that the band, while still on break, had not permanently split.

 The band collaborated on a charity record with MNDR and released "Swerlk" on June 9, 2017, their first release in five years.
 Proceeds for the single were donated to the Contigo Fund, a nonprofit organization for LGBTQ individuals.

-In June 2019, Shears stated the impetus for the band's hiatus was the success of "Let's Have a Kiki" and wanting to end things on a high note.
+In June 2019, Shears stated the impetus for the band's hiatus was the success of "Let's Have a Kiki" in the US and wanting to end things on a high note: "I didn’t know what the fuck to say after that song, quite honestly.
+When that song came out and did what it did [hitting #1 on the Billboard dance charts], I was just like, 'Well, there it is, I guess we did it.'
+I truly had no idea what to follow that up with.
+So I thought, we’ve been recording and touring for 10 years, and I felt like it was time.
+This wasn’t what anybody in the band had planned to do.
+So I thought it would be fun to end on a high note.
+But you know what?
+That’s not to say we’re never going to do anything again.
+The Scissor Sisters will be back."
+He later noted: "I think reaching that goal, and feeling like we were in a great moment, made it feel like a great time to hang up our hats."